Nutrition

 Before we get to the foods, let’s settle the math.

-The old Recommended Dietary Allowance was 0.8 grams of protein per kilogram of body weight.
+The old Recommended Dietary Allowance was 0.8 grams of per kilogram of body weight.
 That number was designed to prevent deficiency, not help you thrive.

 The newly revised dietary guidelines instead recommend 1.2 to 1.6 grams per kilogram, raising that 150-pound person’s recommendation to 80 to 110 grams a day.

 Spread it across the day.
-Your body can’t stockpile protein the way it does fat.
+Your body can’t stockpile the way it does fat.
 A massive dinner steak won’t make up for a bagel-only breakfast.

 Chicken Breast: The Reliable Workhorse